 These gross-looking rubber balls were an attempt by AmToy in 1985 to find a product for boys, after finding hits with Care Bears and Holly Hobbie for girls.
 Madballs’ detailed designs and names like Screamin’ Meemie and Horn Head made them a must-have for young boys.
 The hard rubber was quickly replaced with a softer version after boys started throwing them at one another.
 Nostalgic fans can still find Madballs today, with new collections from multiple different companies.

 Teddy Ruxpin captured the attention of boys and girls everywhere, as his ability to talk and move both his eyes and mouth were revolutionary at the time.
-Teddy would read stories to kids thanks to a cassette tape inserted in his back, and was so popular, Worlds of Wonder had to charter jets from China, Hong Kong, and Taiwan stuffed with Teddy Ruxpins to try to meet demand.
-While the original Teddy Ruxpin is a collector’s item, new versions, with LCD eyes and a slew of new stories to tell, hit the shelves in 2017.
+Teddy would read stories to kids thanks to a cassette tape inserted in his back and was so popular, Worlds of Wonder had to charter jets from China, Hong Kong, and Taiwan stuffed with Teddy Ruxpins to try to meet demand.
+While the original Teddy Ruxpin is a collector’s item, newer versions with LCD eyes and a slew of new stories to tell would hit the shelves in 2017.

 Cabbage Patch Kids Doll

-Cabbage Patch Kids Dolls were one of the most popular toys in the 1980s, generating nearly $2 billion in sales during the decade.
-The huggable dolls, of which no two were alike, came with a birth certificate, and were so sought after that consumers rioted across the country when supplies ran out before Christmas of 1983.
-The original Cabbage Patch Kids Dolls weren’t made for consumers, but were the creation of Kentucky artist Martha Nelson Thomas, who would adopt them out to her friends, before her idea was stolen.
+Cabbage Patch Kids dolls were one of the most popular toys in the 1980s, generating nearly $2 billion in sales during the decade.
+The huggable dolls, of which no two were alike, came with a birth certificate, and were so sought after that consumers rioted across the country when supplies ran out before Christmas in 1983.
+The original Cabbage Patch Kids dolls weren’t made for consumers, but were the creation of Kentucky artist Martha Nelson Thomas, who would adopt them out to her friends, before her idea was stolen.

 Milton Bradley inspired a phenomenon when it launched the deceptively simple Simon console at New York’s Studio 54 in 1978.
-Simon, which sold for the equivalent of $96, was a single or multi-player memory game that required users to press four colored buttons while repeating an increasingly longer sequence of lights and sounds.
-The simplicity of the original Simon inspired multiple generations of the game, including the Simon Optix, a wearable headset that flashes lights before the user's eyes.
+Simon, which sold for the equivalent of $96, was designed as both a single- and multi-player memory game that required users to press four colored buttons while repeating an increasingly longer sequence of lights and sounds.
+The simplicity of the original Simon inspired multiple generations of the game, including the Simon Optix, a wearable headset that flashes lights before the user’s eyes.

-The Game Boy was Nintendo’s second venture into handheld video gaming and found immediate success, selling over 1 million units within weeks of its 1989 release.
+The Game Boy was Nintendo’s second venture into handheld video gaming, and it found immediate success by selling over 1 million units within weeks of its 1989 release.
 The small gaming system, which came packaged with the wildly popular Tetris, combined elements from Nintendo’s NES gaming console and the Game and Watch, the original 1980 handheld from the Japanese company.
 Although it was less advanced than competitors from Sega and Atari, the 30 hours of battery life started a craze that has sold over 110 million units.